 ReservationFinder detects openings faster than Resy Notify and covers 4 platforms.
 Try it free for 7 days.

-Start Free Trial
+Start Free TrialFrequently Asked Questions

-Why is Resy Notify so slow?
+Why is Resy Notify not working?

 Is Resy Notify free?

 Yes, Resy Notify is completely free.
 You just tap "Notify Me" on any sold-out restaurant.
 However, free doesn't mean effective — most users report the tables are gone by the time they see the alert.
+Priority Notify for Amex cardholders is also free but limited to participating restaurants.

 Can I use ReservationFinder and Resy Notify at the same time?